PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 -

-expand a dive list to a standard needed to compete at Pennant, State and National meets
+expand a dive list to a standard needed to compete at Club Challenges, State and National meets

 Progression: